WordPress/gutenberg/packages/components/CONTRIBUTING.md

 #### TypeScript

-All new components should be written in TypeScript and should be typed using the `PolymorphicComponent` type (more details about polymorphism can be found above in the "Components composition" section).
+We strongly encourage using TypeScript for all new components.
+Components should be typed using the `WordPressComponent` type (more details about polymorphism can be found above in the "Components composition" section).

 #### Emotion